Tackling food poverty through people-powered change

 Food Power aims to strengthen local communities’ ability to reduce food poverty through solutions developed by them with the support of their peers from other communities across the UK.

 Our goal is to transform the way that people in food poverty can access support and create long-term, sustainable lives that are free from hunger.
-Critical to this will be engaging local people and local alliances, giving voice to those experiencing food poverty, influencing practice on the ground and levering in additional resources.
+Critical to this is engaging local people and alliances, giving voice to those experiencing food poverty, influencing practice on the ground and levering in additional resources.

 We support coordinated approaches to tackling food poverty in areas across the UK, tailored to the particular locality and unique policy contexts across the four nations.
 The four year programme is funded by the Big Lottery Fund and is led by Sustain and Church Action on Poverty.

 Food Power provides support for food poverty alliances to develop their work, to respond to food poverty and its root causes, to give voice to people experiencing food poverty, and to evaluate and share what works well.
 The programme includes four main work streams: